ericjanto/notes-publisher/content/pages/about.md

 This is a prototyype, I don't know yet what this website will turn out to be eventually, some ideas are plotted on my [roadmap]().

+Most of my notes use images, especially if there are mathematical expressions which would be difficult to type in LaTeX.
+However, if you are a visually impaired person and cannot read the content from these images, please do [reach out to me](www.ericjanto.com/contact) so that we can find a solution.

 Lastly, if you find a mistake, I'd like to encourage you to [open an issue on GitHub](dummy-link).

 👋 [Eric](https://ericjanto.com)